Best FPV drone: racing drones that use goggles for a real adrenaline rush

 (Image credit: DJI)

-Some drone enthusiasts still build drones this way, placing a camera on the front of the ‘copter and piloting via a live view seen on video goggles.
-Additionally, the cameras that they use to record are still often just the best action cameras attached to the top.
-By piloting in this way, FPV fliers learn to master speed and dart through narrow gaps.
-FPV has always been popular with the hobby community, and even served as a spectator sport – everything from “Mini Air Shows” in 2015 to commercial TV events like Drone Racing League and Multi GP.
+FPV drone pilots usually wearing video goggles (there are different kinds).
+Additionally, the cameras used to record are often just the best action cameras attached to the top.
+By piloting in this way, FPV pilots learn to master speed and dart through narrow gaps.
+It is even a spectator sport – everything from “Mini Air Shows” in 2015 to commercial TV events like Drone Racing League and Multi GP.

-We look at all the options and we look for speed, manoeuvrability, safety, latency (the responsiveness of the controls), and crash resistance (you will crash, but these drones should be built to handle it).
-Our best overall pick, the DJI Avata, handles all these in a balanced way, but the other options all have their merits...
+We look at all the options and we look for speed, manoeuvrability, safety, latency (the responsiveness of the controls), and crash resistance.
+You will crash – it's part of learning – but these drones should be built to handle it.
+Our best overall pick, the DJI Avata 2, handles all these in a balanced way, but the other options all have their merits...

 Adam Juniper with a drone